Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 Take out the trash and recycling

-Clean interior and exterior of all trash and recycling bins
+Clean the interior and exterior of all trash and recycling bins

 Disinfecting the toilets